vegardit/haxe-strings/README.md

    set.add("a");
    set.add("a");
    set.add("b");
+   set.add("b");
-   // at this point set only contains one 'a' and one 'b'
+   // at this point the set only contains two elements: one 'a' and one 'b'
    ```

 1. `SortedStringSet` is a sorted collection of unique strings.
 A custom comparator can be provided for using different sorting algorithm.